OliverOakley/project_two/README.md

 As per the spec, there must be at least two implementations for services 2, 3, and 4, which can be implemented without the application going down.
 Hence, there exists the 'implementations' branch, which holds these different implementations.
 These different implementations are as follows:
-* Service 2 - Rolls an eight-sided die rather than a 6-sided die.
+* Service 2 - Rolls an 8-sided die rather than a 6-sided die.
 * Service 3 - The fruit spins have 4 possible fruits rather than 3.
 * Service 4 - Appropriately changes the prizes available given the changes to services 2 and 3.